ForNeVeR/SvnUtils/README.md

 browser with the corresponding bug tracker page (currently configurable only through `Svn-Commit.ps1` source).

-    Revert-SvnBranch
+    Revert-SvnChange

-Reverts the changes.
-Uses the TortoiseSvn GUI.
+Reverts the working copy changes using the TortoiseSvn GUI.

     Merge-SvnBranch `
         -SourceRoot <"Root" from config> `